PedigreeTool vs Evagene: standards-first versus research- and education-grade

 PedigreeTool is also commendably honest about its current scope.
 Its own product pages state that auto-layout for complex family structures is still in development, that its clinical feature set is "delayed to 2026," that assisted-reproduction labelling is limited, and that the product is "not certified for clinical diagnostics."
 That is the kind of statement we always want to see on a research/clinical boundary product; it avoids ambiguity that could mislead a clinical buyer.

-Evagene positions itself as clinical-grade pedigree management for precision medicine.
-Its emphasis is on the pedigree as a clinical document that has to be produced at consultation speed, annotated with ICD-10 and OMIM-coded diseases from a curated 200+ catalogue, run through validated risk models (BRCAPRO, MMRpro, PancPRO, plus Mendelian AD/AR/XR), and then surfaced to downstream systems through a real platform: a scoped REST API, webhooks, an MCP server for AI agents, and an embeddable viewer.
+Evagene positions itself as pedigree drawing, management, and modelling.
+Its emphasis is on the pedigree as a clinical document that has to be produced at consultation speed, annotated with ICD-10 and OMIM-coded diseases from a curated 230+ catalogue, run through validated risk models (BRCAPRO, MMRpro, PancPRO, plus Mendelian AD/AR/XR), and then surfaced to downstream systems through a real platform: a scoped REST API, webhooks, an MCP server for AI agents, and an embeddable viewer.
 Evagene's AI layer is bring-your-own-key — you use your own Anthropic Claude or OpenAI GPT account (Fernet-encrypted at rest), so interpretation traffic goes where your information-governance process has already approved.

 The headline difference is orientation.
 PedigreeTool orients to FAIR research data standards.
 Evagene orients to clinical service workflows.
 They share a browser, NSGC notation, and ontology-linked disease annotation; they diverge sharply on risk modelling, AI interpretation, and platform surfaces.